 The retailer’s strategy behind most cash-back rewards programs is to get you to pay full price for other supplies during your shopping excursions.
 Be patient and wait for the rest of the items on your list to go on sale.
 If it’s down to the last minute, check out your local dollar store.
 For things like backpacks and lunch boxes, wait a few weeks and you may be able to score a deal from the clearance section.

 5. Stock Up When You See a Deal

-If you see a deal for a ten-pack of pens for 50 cents, buy as many as you can.
-Do the same for notebooks, pencils, and any other items you see at a bargain.
-Even if you end up overbuying, it just means next year’s shopping trips are going to be that much easier – and less expensive.
+If you see a 10-pack of pens for 50 cents, buy as many as you can.
+Do the same for notebooks, pencils and any other items you see at a bargain.
+Even if you end up overbuying, it just means next year’s shopping trips are going to be that much easier — and less expensive.

 6. Use Your Cash-Back Rewards Wisely

-If you find yourself with a pile of rewards certificates be sure to write down all expiration dates so you don’t miss out on any savings.
+If you find yourself with a pile of rewards certificates, be sure to write down all expiration dates so you don’t miss out on any savings.
 Better yet, set a notification on your calendar for about two weeks before each one expires so you’ve got some leeway to go out and use them.
-If worse comes to worst and you don’t see anything you need, ask if the retailer is wiling to let you use the certificates to buy gift cards in the store, or try getting them online, as these typically have no expiration date.
+If worse comes to worst and you don’t see anything you need, ask if the retailer is willing to let you use the certificates to buy gift cards in the store — or try getting them online, as these typically have no expiration date.

 Unless that summer vacation you just took is completely paid off and you have a healthy holiday shopping fund ready to go this winter, it’s important to save money however you can.
 Remember, back-to-school shopping is not necessarily a one-off event.
-Other obligations are going to pop up as the year progresses such as sports uniforms, school play costumes, field trip expenses, and more.
-Cut your back-to-school costs now and you’re going to be that much closer to staying on track throughout the year.
+Other obligations — such as sports uniforms, school play costumes, and field trip expenses — are going to pop up as the year progresses.
+Cut your back-to-school costs now and you’ll be that much closer to staying on track throughout the year.